Ultraplot/.github/profile/README.rst

 Hi there!

-Welcome to UltraPlot, a succint wrapper to matplotlib for producing beautiful plots.
+Welcome to UltraPlot, a succinct wrapper to matplotlib for producing beautiful plots.

 Why Code More When You Can Code Less?
 =====================================